 Rolling back net neutrality regulations could have long-lasting impacts on individuals and businesses alike.
 And after the FCC vote in December, tensions were high.

-But this does assuage some of the growing fears that were mounting after the vote.
-Because the future of our society is drastically dependent on the internet and the information we are able to gather and absorb through it.
+All of this assuages some of the growing fears because the future of our society is drastically dependent on the internet and the information we are able to gather and absorb through it.

 Repealing these regulations could potentially have disastrous effects on individuals and small businesses long-term, even though rolling back these laws could have some idealistic pros when you first put it under a microscope.